Enlarged Prostate: Benign Prostatic Hyperplasia (BPH)

 The following are the generally accepted surgical treatment options:

-- Open Prostatectomy – This surgery involves the removal of the inner portion of the prostate via a suprapubic or retropubic incision in the lower abdominal area.
+- Simple Prostatectomy – This surgery involves the removal of the inner portion of the prostate via a minimally-invasive robotic, open or conventional approach.
 It is reserved for men with significantly enlarged prostate glands.
 The major risks associated with this treatment are the potential blood loss, need for transfusion and a longer hospital stay.
 Outcomes are generally very effective with this approach in these patients.

 - Transurethral holmium laser ablation of the prostate (HoLAP)